GMalvestiti/placeholders/README.md

 # LuckPermsPlaceholders [![Build Status](https://ci.lucko.me/job/LuckPermsPlaceholders/badge/icon)](https://ci.lucko.me/job/LuckPermsPlaceholders/)
-Provides LuckPerms placeholders for PlaceholderAPI and MVdWPlaceholderAPI

-## Downloads
-You can get the latest versions [here](https://ci.lucko.me/job/LuckPermsPlaceholders/).
+Fork to provide the .jar of the LuckPerms and PlaceholderAPI hook for fabric 1.20.1 minecraft servers.

 ## Installation
-### PlaceholderAPI
-You need to place `Expansion-LuckPerms.jar` from the download page above in the PlaceholderAPI expansions folder, located at `/plugins/PlaceholderAPI/expansions/`.

-### MVdWPlaceholderAPI
-You need to place `LuckPermsMVdWHook.jar` in your plugins folder.
+You need to place `LuckPerms-Fabric-PlaceholderAPI-Hook.jar` inside your mods folder.